BarryLiuCQ/Autonomous-Rover-Project/writeup.md

     return Rover
 ```
 #### decision_step()
+Without doing any modification in decision_step, the rover did a somewhat decent job.
+In the future, I would like to modify the code and let the rover to follow the wall.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.
+The rover seems to be OK, but sometimes it run in circles on an open ground and get stuck when goes into a corner surrounded by rocks.The fidility is around 60%.
+Note: Resolution : 1024* 768 ; Graphics Quality: Good
+![alt text][image8]
 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-![alt text][image3]
+If I were to pursue this project further I think I could improve the fidility as well as introduce a function to pickup the rocks and return it to the center.